Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "D’you know what happened to him?"

 "He *should* have survived."
 Julian declared.
-“Him and Vedreg, they were the first to head for the escape pods.
-We didn’t hear from them after we launched, but… you know, we slept for a couple hours there before starting for home.”
+"Him and Vedreg, they were the first to head for the escape pods.
+We didn’t hear from them after we launched, but… you know, we slept for a couple hours there before starting for home."

 "Slept?"